Tieske/project.lua/doc_topics/01-introduction.md

 - the parsed info from the source files,
 - the manual written documentation in "`./doc_topics/`",
 - any examples; "`*.lua`" files in "`./examples/`"
+- CSS style sheet; "`./doc_topics/ldoc.css`"

-It is advised to at least have 1 file in `./doc_topics`, to contain more generic information that could also go in the readme file.
+It is advised to at least have 1 markdown file in `./doc_topics`, to contain more generic information that could also go in the readme file.
 Adding it here has the benefit of creating standalone documentation that will be distributed with the package (including the readme in the docs would add web-links to the docs, and it would not be standalone anymore).